Kim Zolciak Responds To Photoshop Allegations With Passive-Aggressive Move

 “HEAD OVER TO MY SNAPCHAT KimZBiermann IF YOU MUST PUT YOUR MIND AT EASE!
 No photoshop necessary”

-Apparently Zolciak also shared some images on SnapChat that supposedly prove she didn’t need to use any editing to get her slim physique.
-She also— not so passively— took to changing a caption on one of the videos sporting the Juicy suit as she addressed the “haters.”
+Apparently, Zolciak also shared some images on SnapChat that supposedly prove she didn’t need to use any editing to get her slim physique.
+She also — not so passively — took to changing a caption on one of the videos sporting the Juicy suit as she addressed the “haters.”

 “I’m me!
 I love me!
 Always have Always will! so thankful I’m me!
 I have worked on me since I can remember early in my teenage years, I always strive to be better, read books to learn, wake up everyday and try to be a better person!! you f****** haters should take note #NoPhotoShopNeeded…”